TinySpins/Contour42/README.md

 #### Normal use
 Place the 'Contour42' project directory in your Matlab path, and open the `contour42.m` file in Matlab.
 Run the script.

 When prompted by the GUI, select a main working directory containing the following subdirectories.
-Adhere strictly to the directory naming scheme, with the exception that the series sub-directories can have any name:
+Adhere strictly to the directory naming scheme outlined below, with the exception that the series sub-directories can have any name:

 ```text
  Main directory